Germany Manufacturing PMI in June

-According to data provided by Markit Economics, the final Markit Germany manufacturing PMI (purchasing managers’ index) stood at 59.6 in June 2017 compared to 59.5 in May.
-This level meets the preliminary estimate of 59.3.
+According to data provided by Markit Economics, the final Markit Germany Manufacturing PMI (Purchasing Managers’ Index) stood at 54.5 in June 2016 compared to 52.1 in May.
+It was above the initial estimate of 54.4 and the highest gain since February 2014.

 Performance of various ETFs

-The iShares MSCI Germany ETF (EWG) tracks Germany’s performance.
-It fell nearly 0.2% in June 2017.
-The iShares MSCI Eurozone ETF (EZU), which tracks the performance of the Eurozone (HEDJ)(FEZ)(IEV), also fell 0.4% in the same month.
+The iShares MSCI Germany (EWG), which tracks the performance of Germany, fell 7.4% in June 2016.
+The iShares MSCI Eurozone (EZU), which tracks the performance of the Eurozone, fell 7.7%.
+Despite the shock from the Brexit vote on June 23, 2016, the sentiment toward Germany remained positive.

-In the next part of this series, we’ll look at the manufacturing PMI for the Eurozone in June 2017.
+In the next part of this series, we’ll look at the manufacturing PMI for the Eurozone.